harshbg/secondbrainai/README.md

-# 🧠 AI-Powered Second Brain Project
+# 🧠 Second Brain AI

 This project is designed to help users manage and interact with their knowledge effectively, particularly through highlights from research papers, books, or any other documents.
 Users can generate research summaries, essays, and detailed insights based on specific topics.
 The project was demoed during a hackathon and you can find a video of the demo [here](https://youtube.com/your-demo-link).